Westpac vs Fidelity, 2026 Update

 How Many Clients Do Westpac and Fidelity Have?

-Both Westpac and Fidelity are well established with their client base.
-It is really important to work with an online broker you can trust and one of the easiest ways of understanding this is by knowing how many clients are using their services.
+Both Westpac and Fidelity are well established with their customer base.
+It is important to work with an online broker that is professional and one of the most simple ways of understanding this is by knowing how many customers are using their services.

 Below you will find details of how many customers Westpac and Fidelity are working with